-They advice us how maintaining the status quo is good for us in the long run, but is it?
-We cannot afford to ignore the inner voice when we are struggling.
+They advise us how maintaining the status quo is good for us in the long run, but is it?
+We cannot afford to ignore our inner voice when we are struggling.

 Positive relationships are supposed to sustain; not the negative ones that destroy you slowly.